-Edward has previously worked at the Mayfair-based hedge fund Lansdowne Partners in the European Strategies Fund and also gained experience at Muddy Waters Research, the options trading and research group founded by Carson Block.
-His role included equity research, forensic accounting as well as the structuring and risk analysis of short positions.
 Edward graduated with First Class Honors from the University of Warwick in the United Kingdom, with a triple major in politics, economics and philosophy.
-Edward completed his Master of Finance at MIT in 2015, specializing in agricultural commodities.
-During his time, Woodward completed a research paper under the supervision of Professor Joseph Doyle (Erwin H. Schell Associate Professor of Management) and Captain Jillian Wisniewski (West Point lecturer) looking at the role of agriculture on insurgent attacks in Afghanistan.
+Edward completed his Master of Finance at MIT in 2015, specializing in commodities.
+During his time, Woodford completed a research paper under the supervision of Professor Joseph Doyle and a West Point lecturer looking at the role of agriculture on insurgent attacks in Afghanistan.

 Brian is the co-founder of Seed CX alongside Edward Woodford.
 Brian co-founded Seed Futures, which was acquired by Dough, Inc. in early 2017.
 He has been named one of Chicago’s 20 in their 20s by Crain's.

 Prior to Seed CX, Brian worked at Skype, during the Microsoft acquisition, and then co-founded another venture in Dublin before leaving to complete his masters at MIT.
 More recently, Brian worked with Rob Stavis at Bessemer Ventures and Scott Birnbaum of Red Sea Ventures to be among the first to apply vigorous quantitative research to practical issue in modeling VC investment returns.
 Brian captained the national Philippine rugby team for two years in 2009 and 2010.
 He is now living in Chicago, where Seed CX is headquartered